-Theodore Crane recorded ?
+Theodore Crane recorded?

 T.W.
 Crane Go-as-vou-Please Hall Rest & be Thankful East Hill Elmira, NY Sept.
-1887 value which Clemens placed on Theodore Crane's company as well as his fine collection of books:
+1887

 Clara Clemens remembered that her aunt often referred to her home as 'Do as you Please Hall,' "for she wished everyone to feel complete liberty to act and think as he would" (reprinted in MTE 44).